-Starting with Orka v2.2.0 it is now possible to collect metrics from your Orka cluster, including host metrics for each node in the cluster as well as metrics for the Orka API server.
+It is possible to collect Prometheus metrics directly from your Orka cluster, including host metrics for each node in the cluster as well as metrics for the Orka API server.

 By default the Prometheus instance running in-cluster is exposed on port